hyosung11/Launch-School/journal.md

 07:34 I have so much to learn.
 Repetitions.
 Repetitions.
 I need repetitions.

 08:01 My body still itches all over.
 Breakfast at 08:30.
 What do I do for 30 minutes?
 Read and reflect and train KSS later?

+08:17 At the dining room table cleaning up my git commits from my two different machines.
+Read a little before breakfast and then do my daily scrum.
+Okay.

+08:51 After family breakfast.
+Drinking coffee and reading *Learn Like a Pro* chapter on "How to gain intuition and think fast".

+08:57 Back to the office workstation for Daily Scrum.